How to make cold brew coffee at home | CNN Underscored

 And then there’s the gear factor.
 “Espresso and hot concentrate poured over ice are more intimidating to the average consumer because they require brewing devices they might not have handy,” Helfen says.
 “Whereas, cold brew can easily be done in a Mason jar or French press.”

-And when it comes to choosing specific coffee for cold brew, Trade Coffee director of coffee Maciej Kasperowicz says what you’ll ultimately like is also a matter of personal preference.
+And when it comes to choosing specific coffee for cold brew, Trade Coffee director of coffee Maciej Kasperowicz says some roasts work better as cold brews.

 “Because ultra-light roasts can be less soluble, it’s hard to extract all the good stuff out of those beans without hot water, so I wouldn’t go for those,” he says.
 “So, if you’re looking at, say, an East African coffee that features juicy citrus acidity and floral aromatics, those qualities have a hard time showing up in cold brew.
 It won’t taste bad, certainly, but if you’re buying specifically for cold brew, you might be better off buying a coffee that has a lot of chocolatey sweetness and a big body — qualities that cold brew brings out well.”

-There are a variety of cold brew makers on the market, but Helfen says that aside from convenience, these don’t necessarily create a better drink.
+There are a variety of cold brew makers on the market, but Helfen says that aside from convenience, these don’t necessarily create a better drink than the simpler methods.
 Some of the devices, such as a Toddy or Filtron, can make bigger batches, but he says, “I use what’s easy and cheap for making cold brew at home, which for me is usually just a Mason jar.”

 Read on for Helfen’s easiest at-home cold brew primer.